Earn Your GED or HiSET in Tennessee

-The Tennessee Department of Labor and Work Force Development (www.tn.gov/labor-wfd) allows you to take the GED exam if you're at least 18 years old and a resident of the state of Tennessee.
-You can't have a high school diploma or high school equivalency certificate.
+The Tennessee Department of Labor and Work Force Development (www.tn.gov/labor-wfd) allows you to take the GED exam or the HiSET exam if you're at least 18 years old.
+You cannot already have a high school diploma or high school equivalency certificate.
 Successful completion of either test will earn your Tennessee High School Equivalency diploma.

-Individuals who are age 17, or age 16 if they are emancipated, may take the exam if they're not in high school, are enrolled in a GED Option Program and have an age-waiver form signed by the superintendent of their local school district.
+Individuals who are age 17, or age 16 if they are emancipated, may take the GED exam if they're not in high school, are enrolled in a GED Option Program and have an age-waiver form signed by the superintendent of their local school district.
 16 year-olds may not take the HiSET, but 17 year-olds may, with a waiver and if they are not enrolled in school.
-In Tennessee, test takers must complete the Official GED Practice Test before they may take the official GED exam.
+In Tennessee, test takers must complete the respective Official GED Practice Test or HiSET exam before they may take the official GED or HiSET exams.

-The five sections of the GED exam include: writing, social studies, science, reading and mathematics.
+The four sections of the GED exam include: Language, social studies, science, and mathematics.
 All parts are multiple-choice except for an essay portion of the writing test and 20% of the math questions.
-The American Council on Education website has detailed information on the content of the GED test, along with information about the Casio calculator used for part of the math test and the math answer grids (www.acenet.edu).
-General information can be found on the Tennessee Department of Labor's GED Now web page.
+The GED is only available as a computer-based test.

 Preparation classes are free if you're a Tennessee resident.
-The Tennessee website provides a county-by-county listing of GED preparation classes.
+The Tennessee website provides a county-by-county listing of GED and HiSET preparation classes.
 If you want to study at home or online, you can obtain test preparation information, including sample questions and answers on the GED (http://www.gedmarketplace.com) or HiSET (http://hiset.ets.org/requirements/tn) websites.
 Also, there are study books and practice questions available.
-The GED Connection course operated by PBS LiteracyLink (www.litlink.ket.org) and Kentucky Educational Television (www.ketadultlearning.org) also offer online GED study aids.
+Kentucky Educational Television (www.ketadultlearning.org) also offer online GED and HiSET study aids.

 What if I Need Special Accommodations?

-Special accommodations are available for test takers who have physical and learning disabilities.
-However, you must provide documentation from a licensed health professional who is qualified to diagnose your particular condition.
+Special accommodations are available for GED and HiSET test takers who have physical and learning disabilities.
+However, you may be required to provide documentation from a licensed health professional who is qualified to diagnose your particular condition.
 Contact your local test center for details.
-You can also take the GED test in French or Spanish.

 How Is the Test Scored?

-To pass the GED, you must earn an average score of 450 on each of the five sections, with a total score of at least 2250.
-You cannot score below 410 on any one exam.
+To pass the GED, you must earn an minimum score of 150 on each of the four sections, with a total score of at least 600.
 If you fail a section, you'll only need to retake that section again.
-However, if you don't pass the essay portion of the test, you'll need to retake to entire writing section.
+However, if you don't pass the essay portion of the test, you'll need to retake the entire writing section.
 If you earn 170 or more, you will earn an 'Honors' score.
 You are allowed to retake the GED twice at a reduced fee.
 After 2 retakes, you must wait 60 days for a third retake.

 How Do I Get my Transcript?

-You may need your Official GED transcript to apply for college or for employment.
+You may need your Official GED or HiSET transcript to apply for college or for employment.
 Contact your local test center to obtain your transcript.
 A fee may be charged.